 From the Counts of Ferrette to the Habsburgs and the French

-Historically, Thann developed from the time when the Counts of Ferrette placed a toll at the entrance to the Thur Valley.
+Historically, Thann developed from when the Counts of Ferrette placed a toll at the entrance to the Thur Valley.
 Travellers who wished to cross the Vosges and the Bussang Pass by this route had to pay a toll to the counts.

-The same year, construction of the St. Theobald church had already started and the town attracted a growing number of pilgrims who came to venerate the Saint’s relic.
+The same year, construction of the St. Theobald church had already started, and the town attracted a growing number of pilgrims who came to venerate the Saint’s relic.

 Saint-Theobald Collegiate Church